-MA 342 Numerical Computing and Visualization
+MA 342 Applied Numerical Methods and Analysis

-or CS 220 Programming in Excel

-ENWR 305 Workplace Writing

-CH 101-102 General Chemistry I-II

-or BI 171-172 Biological Principles I-II

-or EAS 201 Earth Science and EAS 302 Advanced Earth Science
+CS 110 Introduction to Programming with Java or CS 220 Programming in Excel ENWR 305 Workplace Writing CH 101-102 General Chemistry I-II or BI 171-172 Biological Principles I-II or EAS 101 Earth Science and EAS 302 Advanced Earth Science

-- All physics majors must maintain a cumulative grade-point average of 2.0 or higher in all required courses (Sections I-III above), and must pass each individual course with a grade of at least "C-".
-Students may not enroll in a required course without having first passed its prerequisites with a grade of "C-" or better. - Students entering with a score of 4 or 5 on the Advanced Placement Physics C-Mechanics exam may receive credit for PHYS 205; likewise, those with a 4 or 5 on the Advanced Placement Physics C-Electricity/ Magnetism exam may receive credit for PHYS 206. - 3.
+- 1. All physics majors must maintain a cumulative grade-point average of 2.0 or higher in all required courses (Sections I-III above), and must pass each individual course with a grade of at least "C-".
+Students may not enroll in a required course without having first passed its prerequisites with a grade of "C-" or better. - 2.
+Students entering with a score of 4 or 5 on the Advanced Placement Physics C-Mechanics exam may receive credit for PHYS 205; likewise, those with a 4 or 5 on the Advanced Placement Physics C-Electricity/Magnetism exam may receive credit for PHYS 206. - 3.
 PHIL 252 (Philosophy and History of Science) and/or TH 254 (Theology and Science) may be of particular interest to physics majors.